Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 • 1.5 billion years later: Disappearance of the ocean.

-• 4.5 billion years later: Collision between the Milky Way Galaxy and the Andromeda Galaxy.
+• 4.5 billion years later: Collision between the Milky Way and Andromeda Galaxy.

 • 8 billion years later: Annihilation of the Earth.